DavidHe1127/Mr.He_HandBook/DevOps/AWS/IAM/README.md

 #### Pass role

+It grants the service a principal launches has the permission to assume a role to perform other actions on your behalf.
+It's a permission not an API call which indicates it won't be captured by `CloudTrail`.
+To help find out what services need `PassRole`, take away granted `PassRole` and look into the error.

-It allows users to determine which role (instance profile) needs to be assigned to instance when launching a new instance.
+One example is help users determine which role (instance profile) needs to be assigned to instance when launching a new instance.

 ```json
 {